 Edited by Shaun Goldfinch and Joe L. Wallis

 Chapter 20: Conclusion: Is There a Common Thread?

+20 Conclusion: is there a common thread?
 Joe L. Wallis In writing the conclusion to what has become a relatively large collection comprising both theme chapters and chapters providing a comprehensive account and assessment of recent public management reforms in particular countries, it is difficult to recapitulate and summarize their main observations and arguments in a way that does justice to their nuance and detail.
 But is it possible to identify a common thread running through these chapters?
 I suggest that what most of the chapters in this handbook share in common is a more or less critical response to what can be called the ‘convergence line’ advanced by the champions of NPM-style reforms.
 This line is reflected in the following four propositions: ● ● ● ● There is a consensus on the package of measures that should be included in the public management reform agenda.
 This reform package is derived from a coherent policy paradigm.
 The observed divergence in the implementation of this reform agenda in different countries can be attributed to differences in the strength of policy leadership key players at the center of government exercise in implementing the reform.
 As the new public management (NPM) agenda is advanced toward completion in an increasing number of contexts, it will come to be consolidated as a stable dominant policy paradigm in the area of public management.
-This concluding chapter examines each of these propositions and the critical responses they have elicited from the various contributors before going on to make some general comments about the pattern of rhetoric reflected in...
+This concluding chapter examines each of these propositions and the critical responses they have elicited from the various contributors before going on to make some general comments...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.

 Non-subscribers can freely search the site, view abstracts/ extracts and download selected front matter and introductory chapters for personal use.